openamiguel/equitysim/README.md

   - **note:** requires that one download files using the code first; this will not read from AlphaVantage
   - command prompt options:
     - `-symbol`: symbol of the asset to trade
+    - `-baseline`: asset or index (typically latter) to use as performance baseline (default: S&P500 index)
     - `-startDate`: start date of trading given stock
     - `-endDate`: end date of aforementioned
     - `-initialValue`: initial value of portfolio (USD)